Sullivan & Cromwell LLP Logo

 Regulatory

 S&C advises clients on the impact of the Dodd-Frank Wall Street Reform and Consumer Protection Act on executive compensation.
-The Group also collaborates with the Firm’s labor and employment litigators to assist clients with a range of employment issues that confront today’s businesses.
+The Group also collaborates with the Firm’s employment law litigators to assist clients with a range of employment issues that confront today’s businesses.

 Employee Benefit Plans